akalenuk/fakelisp/README.md

 And if you want a python with lispish syntax, try http://julien.danjou.info/blog/2013/lisp-python-hy

 My fakelisp is literally _fake Lisp_.
-It is just a bunch of hacks making valid python code look a little like lisp.
+It is just a bunch of hacks making valid python code look lisp-ish.
 Check the code, it's really tiny!

 P. S. For another example of Python syntax misuse check ArrPL: https://github.com/akalenuk/arrpl It's an array processing library inspired by APL.